Call API (Webhooks)

 Overview

-The Call Webhook tool empowers your AI agent to interact with external HTTP REST APIs, enabling it to perform a wide range of actions beyond its default capabilities.
+The Call API (Webhooks) tool empowers your AI agent to interact with external HTTP REST APIs, enabling it to perform a wide range of actions beyond its default capabilities.
 By configuring this tool, you can integrate your agent with other systems, automate tasks, and enhance conversations with real-time data.

-The Call Webhook tool allows your AI agent to:
+The Call API tool allows your AI agent to:

 - Send Data to External APIs: Collect information during a conversation and send it to an external system.